Sreenika-dev/Weather-Check/README.md

 Allows the user to switch between Celsius and Fahrenheit units for temperature. <br>
 Provides a clean and responsive user interface that adapts to different screen sizes. <br>

+To use this application, you will need to obtain an API key from OpenWeatherMap and set it in the .env file.
+Instructions for obtaining the key are provided in the README file.

+This project was created as a learning exercise for React JS and APIs.
+Feel free to use it as a starting point for your own weather app or to suggest improvements or new features.